rdkcentral/firebolt-apis/requirements/specifications/media/media-access.md

 ## 1. Overview

-Many apps will need to make use of audio, video, images, and other assets that are cultivated by the user of the device rather than by an app or content provider.
-For example, an app might want to allow a user to upload a photo to be used as a profile picture or provide a slide show of photos from a connected USB device.
+Some apps will need to make use of files stored on the device, e.g. on internal storage or a USB Mass Storage device.

 Giving such apps full access to the filesystem to facilitate access to the user's personally cultivated media is providing far too much